ChewingPencils/evernote_alfred_workflows/ReadMe.md

 ### A Few Examples Regarding Tags and Notebooks

 **ecml**
 :	Child Medical Log.
-Searches on two tags: 'your_childs_name_here' and 'medical'
+Searches on two tags: 'your_childs_name_here' and 'medical'.

 **erbls**
 : Reading Backlog - Security.
-Searches Notebook "Books to read" and tag "security"
+Searches Notebook "Books to read" and tag "security".

 ### Evernote Templates